 It is important to note the distinction in the applicability of these proposed rules.
 The proposed rules do not change or alter the laboratory accreditation process, or revise any testing method development or validation processes labs may currently have in place.
 Marijuana testing labs in Washington State use varying business operating models, and each lab is responsible for, and independently choses its own business model.
 While the proposed rules increase the required testing for marijuana products, they do not require testing labs to offer the full suite of tests.
 Marijuana testing labs have the option to offer all tests under the proposed rules.
-However, at this time, since the WSLCB's authority to regulate labs is limited solely to accreditation, whether or not labs offer all tests as proposed in these rules is a business decision borne solely by each lab, even when lab accreditation is transferred to the Department of Ecology.
+However, at this time, since the WSLCB's authority to regulate labs is limited solely to accreditation, whether or not labs offer all tests as proposed in these rules is a business decision borne solely by each lab, regardless of which agency administers an accreditation program.